Raphifou/HappyBasil/README.md

 6) PHP script and web interface UNDER DEV.

 /!\ This project works in local !
-I am a beginner regarding web server development and network security.
-So, if you want to extand you HapPy Basil in the world wide web make sure to securize you web server /!\
+I am a complete beginner regarding web server development and network security.
+So, if you want to expand you HapPy Basil in the world wide web make sure to securise your web server /!\